 Technical Assistance (ESEA section 5223(b)(3)): Describe how the SEA will provide technical assistance to eligible LEAs to help such agencies implement the activities described in ESEA section 5222.

-As a part of the subgrant application, LEAs will identify program objectives and outcomes through the new comprehensive needs assessment schedule that is aligned with the Agency’s four strategic priorities.
-This tool will enable LEAs to comprehensively identify strategies for improving student achievement, align their federal funds to support those strategies, and create SMART goals to measure the effectiveness of those strategies.

 TEA will provide technical assistance and resources to districts, which may include face-to-face and virtual supports and trainings either directly by the Agency or through our regional education service centers.

 Education for Homeless Children and Youth program, McKinney-Vento Homeless Assistance Act, Title VII, Subtitle B